Editorial by Merritt & Beth Clifton

 Tait was later for many years a traveling consultant for the World Society for the Protection of Animals, contributing to humane advances in street dog and feral cat population control from the Caribbean islands to eastern Europe to Sri Lanka.

 Tait joined the ASPCA staff soon after former ASPCA Brooklyn shelter director George Watford, long ago retired, as the second nationally prominent humane worker of African descent.
 Miller joined the ASPCA staff in 1977.
-She became the third nationally prominent humane worker of African descent––and, after nearly 40 years, is still perhaps the youngest.
+She became the third nationally prominent humane worker of African descent––and, after 40 years, is still perhaps the youngest in a leadership position.

 Some black guests were visible at the Humane Society of the U.S.’ annual Expos in Daytona Beach in May 2014 and New Orleans in April 2015.
 Almost all, however, were either employed outside the humane cause or were visitors from Africa.